Control of fixed points and existence and uniqueness of centric linking systems: Transvections

 When $D > D_1 > \dots > D_k > 1$ is a chain of $G$-invariant subgroups of $D$ (or of any other abelian $p$-group with faithful action from $G$) we say for short that a subgroup $K$ of $G$ acts \emph{nilpotently} on the chain if $K$ acts trivially on successive quotients.
-If a subgroup $K$ acts nilpotently on such a chain and $k \geq 1$, then $K \leq O_2(G)$ by \cite[Theorem~5.3.3]{Gorenstein1980}.
+If a subgroup $K$ acts nilpotently on such a chain and $k \geq 1$, then $K$ is contained in the subgroup $L$ of all elements that act trivially on successive quotients.
+Clearly, $L$ is normal in $G$, and $L$ is a $2$-group by \cite[Theorem~5.3.3]{Gorenstein1980}.
+Hence, $K \leq L \leq O_2(G)$ in this case.